MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 - **Try the demo.** You can now try an out-of-box sample guide on the HoloLens app without signing up for a license or authoring a guide yourself.

-- **Customer satisfaction surveys.** We will occasionally ask you to rate your satisfaction with the Dynamics 365 Guides product so that we can improve the product.
+- **Customer satisfaction surveys.** We will occasionally ask you to rate your satisfaction with the Dynamics 365 Guides to help us improve the product.

 - **Opt out of sending data to Microsoft.** On both PC and HoloLens apps, for privacy reasons, you can turn off the ability to send telemetry data to Microsoft.